Cloud Busting: Plot

 And I can't get him out of my head!"

 Davey, or 'Fizzy Feet', is a new boy.
 Everyone hates him.
 He has holes in his jumper, and strange ideas fill his mind.
 Sam, the school bully, makes fun of him.
 He dislikes Davey at least as much as everyone else until Davey saves his life by pulling him from in front of a speeding vehicle.
 The two soon become friends.

 Davey's way of looking at life begins to seem fun.
 Sam learns that Davey has an allergy to peanuts, and Davey tells him to keep it a secret to avoid a fuss.
 In front of the bully, Alex, he accidentally lets it slip.
 Alex, as a joke, offers Davey a part of his sandwich, with two peanuts slipped inside.
 Davey immediately has an allergic reaction, and Mr Mackie is forced to use the epipen.
 Davey regains consciousness and is whisked to hospital.
 Davey begins to avoid Sam after letting his secret slip.
 He loses his eccentric imagination.

-Davey and Sam should have gone to the park to go Cloud Busting together and become best friends again, this time not in secret.
+The narrative concludes with Davey and Sam returning to the park for Cloud Busting, publicly reconciling and re-establishing their friendship.

 What actually happened was Sam Cloud Busting alone.
 Davey, telling no one, slipped away and left Sam alone thinking hard.